KrisCanCrypto/Fairyland-Cottage/README.md

 - The footer features a simple and minimalist design to maintain consistency with the headers layout.

 - Includes only social media links and website copyright information for streamlined navigation.
+Here we offer the solution to [user views](#users-views) no.4, being able to connect trough social links.

 - Social media links direct users to separate webpages for YouTube and Instagram, opening in a new tab for enhanced user experience.